 Zippar

-Zippar’s system is being designed to navigate complex urban routes using self-propelled, battery-powered gondolas that use cables to transport people and freight.
-Each gondola, built from a used Japanese electric vehicle, can hold up to 12 people and run on steel rails and cables, allowing for more intricate routes at a lower infrastructure cost.
+The Zippar system is designed to navigate complex urban environments using self-propelled, battery-powered gondolas capable of carrying both passengers and freight.
+Each gondola, repurposed from a Japanese electric vehicle, can accommodate up to 12 people.
+The system operates on a combination of steel rails and cable infrastructure, which is intended to support more flexible routing while potentially reducing construction costs.

-Zippar is pushing hard on their funding and development efforts.
-The completed a successful Series A investment round and have been working to coordinate with local government agencies - having recently been featured as one of the new mobility technologies in a survey conducted by the Ministry of Land, Infrastructure, Transport and Tourism's Road Bureau in 2025.
+Zippar is actively advancing its funding and development efforts.
+The company recently completed a successful Series A investment round and is working to build relationships with local government entities.
+It was also featured as one of the emerging mobility technologies in a 2025 survey conducted by Japan’s Ministry of Land, Infrastructure, Transport and Tourism (MLIT) Road Bureau.

-On the technical development front, Zippar seems capable of producing proof of concept systems.
-While their test rigs (like the “2nd Prototype” seen at the end of the video above) can appear a little rough, they do seem to function as promised - and they’ve come a long way from their primitive “2nd Prototype” days.
-Another look behind the scenes can be found in the video below:
+On the technical side, Zippar has demonstrated the ability to produce functional proof-of-concept systems.
+While early test platforms—such as the "2nd Prototype" shown at the end of the video above—may appear basic in design, they have shown operational capability and reflect steady progress in development.
+They’ve come a long way from their primitive “2nd Prototype” days.
+Another look behind the scenes can be found in the video below.

 Is it a supergondola?